Search icon

 Does CNG fuel damage my car’s engine?

-Yes, CNG fuel will have an adverse effect on your car’s engine in the longer run.
+Yes, CNG fuel will hurt your car’s engine in the long run.
 As CNG is a gaseous fuel, it may damage the spark plugs and valves over a more extended period.

 Explore More: